-Now let's have a look at what each of the three options mean.
+Now let's have a look at each of the three options and see what they mean.

-It might feel a bit like Big Brother is watching you, since your phone's location will be pretty well down to the street corner you're standing on, or the home address you're living at or visiting.
-Some people find it disconcerting, others find it comforting.
-Regardless, you'll probably want this mode turned on if you're looking for turn-by-turn directions.
+Your phone's location will be fairly accurate, and down to the street corner you're standing on or the home address you're living at or visiting.
+You'll probably want this mode turned on if you're looking for turn-by-turn directions.

 Device only mode relies solely on the GPS radio signal built into your Android phone.
 It works in much the same way that a GPS device for cars does, using the GPS-designated network of satellites to find your phone's location.
-This means it will work in places where Wi-Fi and cellular network coverage are lacking, but will also end up using more battery power to determine your location than the Battery saver mode.
+This means it will work in places where you won't find enough Wi-Fi, cellular towers, and Bluetooth beacons to get a proper location.
+The GPS radio uses more battery power and doesn't work reliably unless you are outside.

 Which one's right for you?